chickenPopcorn/EqEq/notes/language-reference-manual.md

 might be shared for re-use, `find` expressions are designed to make local use of equations in a given context.

-Though the above "Hello World" `find`s on the global context, users will generally define them, for example a "Euclid" context, where `gcd` is defined:
+Though the above "Hello World" example executes a `find` on the global context, users will generally define contexts manually.
+For example a "Euclid" context, where `gcd` might be defined:
 ```c
 Euclid = { gcd = /*... defined here ...*/ }
 Euclid:find gcd {